Bulgari Resort Bali

-Situated on a secluded plateau near Uluwatu, the Bulgari Resort Bali boasts dramatic cliffside vistas
+Situated on a secluded plateau near Uluwatu on the south-western shore, the Bulgari Resort Bali boasts dramatic cliffside vistas

 The resort has been designed by renowned Italian architects Antonio Citterio, Patricia Viel and Partners using local materials including volcanic stones to give the resort its unique look

-Expect rich mahoganies and chic interiors in the different villas and mansions that make up the resort
+Designed by Italian architects, expect rich mahoganies and exotic art pieces in the different villas and mansions that make up the resort